kenctrl/relational-joins-cuda/README.md

 Toggle correctness check in `join_exp_4b4b.cu` with the `CHECK_CORRECTNESS` flag.

 #### How to run our PHJ-GFUR/GFTR
-Branches `partitioner` and `phj` contain our PHJ-GFUR/GFTR implementations.
-TODO: add running instructions.
+Branches `partitioner` and `phj` contain our PHJ-GFUR/GFTR implementations. `partitioner` has a fully functional paritioned hash join implementation at `final_project_devctr-main/src/src/volcano/PH.cuh`.
+This header file is included by the benchmarking file `join_exp_4b4b.cu` which runs both our implementation and the paper PHJ implementation.
+Simply running `./run-experiment.sh -c` would run and benchmark all the yaml files.
+The output would be dumped at `output.txt` in the `final_project_devctr-main` directory.
+In the output file, you can search through the initializing token `========Our PHJ Statistics========` which details out which part of the code took how much time.